Qiskit/qiskit/CONTRIBUTING.md

 ### Use of AI tools

+> [!WARNING]
+> If you use any AI tool while preparing your code contribution, you **must** disclose the name of the tool and its version in the PR description.

-If you use AI tools while preparing your contribution, please ensure that your code remains your own original work of authorship, as required by the [Contributor License Agreement (CLA)](https://qisk.it/cla).
+When using AI tools for code generation, your submission must still be your own original work of authorship, as required by the [Contributor License Agreement (CLA)](https://qisk.it/cla).
+It is also your responsibility to ensure that the tool is safe for use within IBM and that its output is compatible with the [Qiskit license](LICENSE.txt).

-Make sure you fully understand, review, and take responsibility for the code you submit.
-You must be able to explain the reasoning behind it during review.
+Regardless of the tools you use, you must fully understand, review, and take responsibility for the code you submit.
-Submissions that appear unreviewed or copied directly from an AI assistant without proper understanding may be requested to be revised or declined.
+Be prepared to explain the reasoning behind your choices during review.
+Submissions that appear unreviewed or copied directly from an AI tool without proper understanding may be requested to be revised or declined.

-Please also note that spamming issues or pull requests with AI-generated comments is strictly prohibited under the [Qiskit Code of Conduct](https://qisk.it/coc).
+Finally, spamming issues or pull requests with AI-generated comments is strictly prohibited under the [Qiskit Code of Conduct](https://qisk.it/coc).

 ## Contributor Licensing Agreement